How Does A Printer Work?

 Next, the developer roller (sometimes called the ink roller) presses against the photoreceptor drum, coated with toner: tiny particles of powdered plastic-and-pigment ink.
 The toner is negatively charged, just like the unexposed parts of the drum, but since like charges repel, the toner is pulled off the developer roller and onto the discharged (less negative) parts of the drum, where the laser previously hit.
 The toner sticks to exactly the pattern of the page you want to print.

 A sheet of paper is then rolled under the drum.
 A transfer corona (or transfer roller) gives the back of the paper a strong positive charge that easily overpowers the toner’s grip on the drum, so the toner jumps from drum to paper.
-The paper then passes through two hot rollers, the fuser unit, which heats the toner above its melting point (typically around 180 °C / 356 °F) and presses it permanently into the fibres of the paper.
+The paper then passes through two hot rollers, the fuser unit, which heats the toner above its melting point (typically around 180 °C / 356 °F) and presses it permanently into the fibers of the paper.
 That is how a laser printer turns ones and zeros into a physical page.
 So, the next time you print out a report, take a moment to appreciate the elegant electrostatic ballet that goes into every copy.